Are you looking for a contractor?

 PVC

-Aluminum, like that used for Tendal shelters, is also tailored to extensive spans.
+Aluminum, like that used for Tendal shelters, is also tailored to long spans.
 Additionally, it’s a relatively thin material, meaning there's more room for glazed surfaces.
 It requires little maintenance and is a decent insulator.
 However, it does scratch easily.

 Lay the structural beams on sawhorses just as they’ll be positioned when upright.
 There are two types of profiles used: